Marc Bernardin

 Marc Bernardin (born November 29, 1971) is an American journalist, public speaker, TV and comic book writer, and podcaster.
 He has served as film editor for the Los Angeles Times and senior editor for The Hollywood Reporter and Entertainment Weekly.
 He has written for GQ, Wired, Details, Vulture, Playboy, and Empire.
-He has been a staff writer for Castle Rock, Treadstone and Carnival Row, and is currently a supervising producer on Star Trek: Picard.
+He has been a staff writer for Castle Rock, Treadstone and Carnival Row, and a supervising producer on Star Trek: Picard.

 Career

 Bernardin was an intern on Star Trek: Deep Space Nine.

 He was a staff writer for the Syfy series Alphas, Hulu's series Castle Rock, based on the stories of Stephen King, USA Network’s series Treadstone, based on the Jason Bourne franchise, and Amazon Prime’s fantasy series Carnival Row.
 He has written comic books for Marvel, DC Comics, Image Comics and several independent comic publishers.
 He is the co-creator of the DC comic book series The Highwaymen, which is in development as a major motion picture.
 He co-hosts the Fatman Beyond podcast with filmmaker Kevin Smith, and a second podcast named The Battlestar Galacticast with Tricia Helfer.
 In 2018, Bernardin won an Inkpot Award, an honor bestowed annually since 1974 by Comic-Con International.

 In 2019, Bernardin joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 On August 18, 2019, it was announced that Bernardin would be serving as writer for Masters of the Universe: Revelation on Netflix.
-Then, on February 21, 2020 Bernardin was announced to be part of the writing team for the upcoming animated series The Legend of Vox Machina, for Amazon Prime Video.
+Then, on February 21, 2020, Bernardin was announced to be part of the writing team for the upcoming animated series The Legend of Vox Machina, for Amazon Prime Video.
+On December 19, 2023, Bernardin announced he was part of the writing team for the upcoming animated series Eyes of Wakanda for Disney+.

+In 2024, Bernardin partnered with Neil Gaiman to adapt the latter's novel Anansi Boys into a multi-volume comic series, with art by Shawn Martinbrough.
+Published by Dark Horse Comics, the first volume of Anansi Boys was originally planned to run for eight issues, but was ultimately cancelled after seven due to sexual misconduct allegations against Gaiman.